What is Chapter 13

 Chapter 13 offers individuals an opportunity to save their homes from foreclosure.
 Individuals can stop foreclosure proceedings by filing this chapter and make delinquent mortgage payments over time.
 However, they must continue to make all mortgage payments on time that come due during the chapter 13 plan.
 Filing a chapter 13 bankruptcy stops most collection actions against the debtor or the debtor’s property.
 11 U.S.C.
 Sec.
 362; however, it does not stay certain types of actions listed under 11 U.S.C.
 Sec.
 362

 When all payments have been made under the chapter 13 plan, the chapter 13 debtor is entitled to a discharge, which releases the debtor from all debts provided for by the plan or disallowed, with limited exceptions (under sec.
 502).
-The bankruptcy law concerning the chapter 13 discharge is complex and undergone major changes.
+The bankruptcy law concerning the chapter 13 discharge is complex and has undergone major changes.
 Therefore, the debtor should consult competent legal counsel prior to filing chapter 13.

 Chapter 13 Standing Trustee